 The mental health capacity program operates on a community model with a plan to rotate presence within schools on a three year cycle.
 From 2017 to the 2020 school year, the team is working with teachers, students and parents / caregivers at:

-The Mental Health Capacity program is funded by Alberta Health Services and is a Healthy Relationships Project funded by Alberta Community and Social Services, and delivered by Strathcona County Family and Community Services in collaboration with community partners.
+Strathcona County's Mental Health Capacity Building Program is funded by Alberta Health Services and delivered by Strathcona County's Family and Community Services.

 1. Government of Canada (2014) Mental Health Promotion.
 Retrieved from GOA